10 Downing Street: First Lord's house: 1733–1735

 When Count Bothmer died, ownership of the "House at the Back" reverted to the Crown.
 George II took this opportunity to offer it to Robert Walpole, often called the first prime minister, as a gift for his services to the nation: stabilising its finances, keeping it at peace and securing the Hanoverian succession.

 Walpole did not accept the gift for himself.
 He proposed—and the King agreed—that the Crown give the properties to the Office of First Lord of the Treasury.
 Walpole would live there as the incumbent First Lord, but would vacate it for the next one.

-To enlarge the new house, Walpole persuaded Mr Chicken, the tenant of a cottage next door, to move to another house in Downing Street.
+To enlarge the new house, Walpole persuaded one Mr. Chicken, the tenant of a cottage next door, to move to another house in Downing Street.
 This small house and the mansion at the back were then incorporated into Number 10.
 Walpole commissioned William Kent to convert them into one building.
 Kent joined the larger houses by building a two-storey structure between them, consisting of one long room on the ground floor and several above.
 The remaining interior space was converted into a courtyard.
 He connected the Downing Street houses with a corridor.
 Having united the structures, Kent gutted and rebuilt the interior.
 He then surmounted the third storey of the house at the back with a pediment.
 To allow Walpole quicker access to Parliament, Kent closed the north side entrance from St James's Park, and made the door in Downing Street the main entrance.